egustafson/egustafson.github.io/content/2012-02-18-mediawiki-lighttpd-sqlite.rst

 Note: The MediaWiki package in Ubuntu (Oneiric) has 'mysql-server’ listed as a ’*recommends*’ dependency.
 This has the implication that unless explicitly forced to **not** include the dependency, it will be included as part of the package install.
-This is acomplished with the ``--no-install-recommends``.
+This is accomplished with the ``--no-install-recommends``.

 .. code-block:: tcsh